Ultimate guide to things to do in Belfast Northern Ireland

 Belfast Castle

-Belfast Castle is located in the Cave Hill area of north Belfast.
+Belfast Castle is located in the Cave Hill area of north Belfast and has phenomenal views over Belfast.
 It was built in the 1860s and is one of the city’s most famous landmarks.
 The location of the castle is named after the five caves located on the side of the cliffs.
 Cave Hill’s most famous feature is called Napoleon’s Nose, and it is believed to have been the inspiration for Jonathan Swift’s novel, Gulliver’s Travels.

 Public art in Belfast – sculptures